jpegleg/dwarven-toolbox/README.md

 Contributing and more information can be found in CONTRIBUTING.md and CODE_OF_CONDUCT.md.

 ⚠️ Security Warning: Hazmat!
-This collection contains lower level permutations and abstractions that may not have all of the desirable security properties for a given usage/situation.
+This collection contains various modes and options for encryption that may not have all of the desirable security properties for a given usage/situation.

 Argument tools:
 - iron - 32 byte string generate